Priyanka-MP/Jenkins-Terraform--CodTech/README.md

 Objective :

-To create a CI CD pipeline using Jenkins to automate buid ,test and deploy process for my web application -portfolio.
+To create a CI CD pipeline using Jenkins to automate build ,test and deploy process for my web application -portfolio.

 Key Activities :